 According to the National Institutes of Health, puberty usually begins in girls between 8 and 13 years of age, and in boys between 9 and 14 years of age.
 Puberty is considered to be early in boys before age 8 and girls before 9 years old.
 This is sometimes called “precocious puberty.”

-What happens when puberty comes early?
+What happens if you hit puberty too early?

 - What age is too early for puberty?

-- What happens when puberty comes early?
+- What happens if you hit puberty too early?

 - Can a 7 year old start puberty?